pranigopu/pranigopu.github.io/docs/effectiveness/unmitigated-selfishness.md

 ---

 In short, I hold, as the greatest virtue, an unmitigated selfishness that identifies and integrates truth, value and purpose.
 For this, I accept no compromise, no concession and no contradiction whatsoever.

+# Practice
+Unmitigated selfishness has two core aspects in practice:

+1. Effectiveness
+2. Concrete value

+Effectiveness refers to the quality one's purposeful actions must have, namely that they must (barring accidents, exceptions and errors) achieve values in reality.
+Concrete value refers to the metaphysical basis of life, namely the concrete (i.e. actual) realisation of values and valuable potential.
+Ineffective action is one that does not tend to achieve values, and values cannot be achieved unless one acts to concretise them; thus, these two aspects are intimately tied.